AlphaFold on Notos

 Clone this repository and

-into it.git clone https://github.com/deepmind/alphafold.git
+cdinto it.git clone https://github.com/deepmind/alphafold.git -

 Build the Docker image (Need to be done only once):

-docker build -f docker/Dockerfile -t alphafold .
+docker build -f docker/Dockerfile -t alphafold .If you encounter the following error:

-W: GPG error: https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1804/x86_64 InRelease: The following signatures couldn't be verified because the public key is not available: NO_PUBKEY A4B469963BF863CC E: The repository 'https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1804/x86_64 InRelease' is not signed.
+W: GPG error: https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1804/x86_64 InRelease: The following signatures couldn't be verified because the public key is not available: NO_PUBKEY A4B469963BF863CC E: The repository 'https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1804/x86_64 InRelease' is not signed.Add the following line to the

-If you encounter the following in Step 3/19:
+docker/Dockerfile:RUN apt-key adv --fetch-keys https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1804/x86_64/3bf863cc.pubIf you encounter the following in Step 3/19:

-This means that all the disk space for docker is exhausted.
+Step 3/9: ARG CUDA symlink /proc/mounts /mnt/beegfs/notos/docker/aufs/mnt/<long code> -inti/etc/mtab: device or resource is busyThis means that all the disk space for docker is exhausted.
 Contact Dr. Christopher Paolini (Email) to add more disk space for docker.

 -